WeihanLi/AccessControlHelper/README.en.md

             </system.web.webPages.razor>
             ```

-      2. 在 Razor 页面上使用
+      2. use in razor page

-            - `SparkContainer` 使用
+            - `SparkContainer`

                 ``` csharp
                 @using(Html.SparkContainer("div",new { @class="container",custom-attribute = "abcd" }))